MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-Maven.markdown

 	  }
 	}

 If you plan on publishing packages using the `gradle publish` command, make sure to also add the `distributionManagement` element.
-Note that this will require authentication details to be added in `~/.m2/settings.xml` as well.
+Note that this will require authentication details to be added in `build.gradle` as well.

+	apply plugin: 'maven'

 	uploadArchives {
 	  repositories {
 	    mavenDeployer {